joostvanzwieten/sample-code-paper-hstdg2017/README.md

 ------------

-The code requires Python 3.5 or higher — version 3.4 might work as well, but is not tested — and Nutils 3, which is at the time of writing available as beta on [github][Nutils-repo].
+The code requires Python 3.5 or higher — version 3.4 might work as well, but is not tested — [NumPy], [SciPy], [Matplotlib] and Nutils 3.
+The specific version of Nutils that is used to test the sample code is included in this package in the `third-party` directory and is automatically chosen over an installed version of Nutils.

 Examples
 --------